LooninS/OverTheWire-Devlog/bandit5-6.md

 bandit5@bandit:~$ find . -type f -size 1033c ! -executable -exec file {} + | grep "text"
 ./inhere/maybehere07/.file2: ASCII text, with very long lines (1000)
 ```
 Here, `-exec file {} +` runs the `file` command over the output of the `find` command and output the filetypes anf `| grep "text"` "text": filters the output of file to only show entries that contain the word “text”.
 Now, we know that `./inhere/maybehere07/.file2` is human-readable, 1033 bytes and non-executable.
-All that's let to done is to `cat` the file
+Now, just  `cat` the file
 ```bash
 bandit5@bandit:~$ cat ./inhere/maybehere07/.file2
 ```